suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ### suit-text {#manifest-digest-text}

-suit-text SHOULD be a severable element. suit-text is a map of pairs.
-It MAY contain two different types of pair:
+suit-text SHOULD be a severable element. suit-text is a map containing two different types of pair:

-* integer => text mappings
+* integer => text
-* SUIT_Component_Identifier => map mappings
+* SUIT_Component_Identifier => map

 Each SUIT_Component_Identifier => map entry contains a map of integer => text values.
-All SUIT_Component_Identifiers present in suit-text MUST also be present in [suit-common](#manifest-common) or the suit-common of a dependency.
+All SUIT_Component_Identifiers present in suit-text MUST also be present in suit-common ({{manifest-common}}) or the suit-common of a dependency.

 suit-text contains all the human-readable information that describes any and all parts of the manifest, its payload(s) and its resource(s).
 The text section is typically severable, allowing manifests to be distributed without the text, since end-nodes do not require text.
 The meaning of each field is described below.